 SportsNets Kenny Atkinson fast-breaks into coaching Nets’ summer league team Atlanta Hawks assistant coach Kenny Atkinson looks on during the game against the Boston Celtics at TD Garden on Nov.
 13, 2015 in Boston.
 Photo Credit: Getty Images / Maddie Meyer By Robert Horne Special to Newsday July 14, 2016 7:48 PM Print Share fbShare Tweet Email LAS VEGAS — Kenny Atkinson’s summer plans changed drastically April 17, when the former Hawks assistant was named coach of the Nets.
 Instead of taking time to recover after a grueling season that stretched into the playoffs, the first-time head coach instead had to focus on rebuilding a team that finished 21-61.
 At least the 49-year-old Long Island native has gotten the chance to spend a few days in Vegas, albeit in an official capacity coaching the Nets’ entry in the Las Vegas Summer League.
 “I don’t think the playoff run in Atlanta set me back, but as soon as I finished in Atlanta, I came to Brooklyn,” Atkinson said after the Nets defeated the Cavaliers, 79-73, Saturday in their summer league debut.
 “Everyone was telling me to get rest, but I felt like I had to be on the job ASAP because it’s on my ledger now.
 I’m glad I did it.
 “I’m excited to coach a great group of guys.
 I know the first year is not going to be easy, establishing a program, building a program, hiring staff, dealing with new players, free agents — the whole thing is much bigger than when I was an assistant.”
 In that first game, the Nets struggled to run Atkinson’s offense, which includes elements borrowed from the Hawks and Spurs.
 In the second half, shooting guard Sean Kilpatrick, who played for the Nets last season, calmed the team down.
 Although the Nets struggled on offense early against the Cavs, their defense was solid, allowing only 34-percent shooting.
 Atkinson hopes to see gradual improvement from his team, which won two of its first three games.
 “Just get better,” Atkinson said.
 “It sounds really simple, but there is no talk of us saying we are going out to win this summer league championship or we’re going to be in the final four.
 I just want to see daily improvement — from the practice floor to the game and in the video room.
 We brought our staff here that will be coaching in the winter.
 We are taking this very seriously, coaching these players and looking for progress every day.”
 Atkinson is known for developing guards, especially point guards.
 He was a Knicks assistant from 2008-12 and worked with Jeremy Lin, who signed with the Nets during free agency.
 Atkinson also helped to turn former Atlanta point guard Jeff Teague into an All-Star and developed Dennis Schroder, who will run the point for the Hawks next season.
 Atkinson’s hiring pleased Kilpatrick, whose 19 points led the Nets in their first summer league game.
 “He’s somebody I’d go to war for each and every day,” Kilpatrick said.
 “Coach Atkinson does a great job with the guards, and you want a coach like that, a player development coach . . .
 Me being a veteran, especially in the summer league playing under him, I’m learning the game a little bit more and figuring out what he wants from me.”
 Atkinson hopes to turn Isaiah Whitehead, the 42nd pick in the NBA Draft out of Seton Hall, into a point guard.
 Whitehead has struggled with turnovers but Atkinson is happy with his defensive effort.
 “It was just normal struggles getting used to the NBA game,” Atkinson said.
 “He is playing against some pros out there who have experience.
 I cannot wait to sit down and watch film with him and look at how he can get better.
 I’m excited to coach him.
 I love his demeanor and I love how competitive he is.”
 Nets sign Foye, Bennett.
 The Nets announced they have agreed to deals with guard Randy Foye and power forward Anthony Bennett.
-By Robert Horne Special to Newsday Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Robert Horne Special to Newsday Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.